Tuesday, June 29, 2010

 8) Show your work.
 It doesn't have to be in a traditional gallery, it can be in your parents garage, or in your stairwell.
 Some friends and I used to have an open-air art gallery we called "Show up and Show" where we'd meet along a length of chain link fence, hang out photos up and stand around and talk to passers by.

 9) Take lots of photos, throw out the bad ones, only ever show people your best.
+Do this for the rest of your life.

 10) Stay busy.
 The opposite of busy is bored.
 Don't visit that place.
+Do this for the rest of your life.

 Hope this helps.